plexj/pxc_web/README.md

 There is a saying that experience is something you can't buy.
 Well, not quite right these days...

-I am offering my 18+ year experience gained in ASIC/FPGA and Embedded Systems design.
+I am offering my experience gained in ASIC/FPGA and Embedded Systems design.
 Most of [my career](https://www.linkedin.com/in/pleskacj) I spent in ASIC/FPGA services, serving customers world wide.

 #### Chip design services.
 From idea to RTL implementation.